 Your cover letter is like a professional sales proposal.
 Use the cover letter template on this page to support your resume and to demonstrate how your skills, knowledge and experience are the best match for a position.

 If you’re applying to a job advertisement, it should be tailored to the requirements contained in the ad.

-If you want help to create a cover letter to stand out from the crowd, consider using our professional cover letter writing services.
+If you want help to create a cover letter to stand out from the crowd, consider using our professional resume and cover letter writing services.

 Organisation / Company

 Address the person by name, rather than ‘Dear Sir/Madam’ etc

 Explain why you are writing.
 Name the position you are applying for and where you saw it advertised.

 Please accept my application for [position] as advertised on [xx].

 Explain why you are qualified for the position and what you have to offer.
 Show how your experience and/or transferable skills make you ideal for the role, using examples to draw parallels between the requirements listed and your proven abilities.
 Highlight parts of your resume and show how they are relevant to the position.
 Mention your most important qualifications.
 Keep the text reader-friendly – do not make it too long, and split out if necessary into paragraphs or lists.

 An experienced [profession], I am currently working as [role title] with [company].
 I have [number] years’ experience in [profession or work area].
 I have a [bachelor/diploma etc] of [study area] from [university], specialising in [study area].
 [Provide information relating to the job/company/your situation].